sdatkinson/neural-amp-modeler/README.md

 I wanted to improve the already very good default settings but make them extremelly good.
 The default settings unfortunately start to sound the same and kind of what I believe some would say "transistor like" and becomes more obvious the more gain that is modeled.
 I think my settings sound much better and "aliasing sounding" artifacts which I believe causes the "transistor like" sound are attenuated and also high frequency post-echos.
 Compare my HIGH or EXTREME to a model "generic" STANDARD model and listen to when tones/notes decay.
 Lower quality tend to bring up the low frequencies and distort them.
 Most of this is subjective but I have also listened to them and compared and played finished models.
 What is needed is an ABX type of comparison.

-* STANDARD is what I call XTRM (EXTREME) and uses about ~?x CPU compared to official STANDARD Wavenet models but the quality is precisely EXTREME.
+* STANDARD is what I call XTRM (EXTREME) and uses about ~2.85x CPU compared to official STANDARD Wavenet models but the quality is precisely EXTREME.

 * LITE is what I call HIGH and uses ~2x CPU compared to official STANDARD Wavenet models but the quality is superior in my opinion.